dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ```
 {: .Example}

-### 5. Train and Run the Model
+#### 4. Train and Run the Model   {#trainandrun}

-Now we can train and run this model using the `SpliceBinaryClassificationEvaluator`.
-Note that we continue to use the logging feature to record our parameters and metrics.
+Now we can train and run this model using the `SpliceBinaryClassificationEvaluator`, again logging our parameters and metrics.

 ```
 %spark.pyspark